jericosergio/prompt-engineer-browser-extension/README.md

 3. **Reuse** - Copy the generated prompt and paste it into any AI chat interface

 The extension acts as a **prompt engineer**, creating instructions for another AI rather than solving the task itself.

 ---

+## 🧭 Modes

+You can switch between two modes of prompt construction:

+### 1. Manual Mode
+Provides three structured inputs (Title, Scenario, Goal/Requirements).
+Best when you want tight control over each component.

+### 2. Auto Mode
+Supply a single **Detailed Task Description** and the extension automatically expands it into a well-structured, multi-part prompt (role, task breakdown, constraints, output formatting).
+Ideal for rapid iteration or when you have a raw idea.

+Switching modes preserves your drafts separately so you can move back and forth without losing work.

+---